dejavxtrem/finance_tracker_app_api/README.md

 To be able to keep track of Your Financial Activities and Records on your Day to Day Activities.

 # Technologies used:
-React, Postgres, Ant-Design Reach Framework, External API(https://iexcloud.io/)
+React, Postgres, Ant-Design Reach Framework, External API(https://iexcloud.io/), React-Router

 # Back-End Relationship:
 One to Many
+4 Models

 # User stories:
 * User should be able to see stocks price, forex-Exchange prices, Crypto-currency Exchange.